Evidence-based actions for balance

 • Job sharing

-• Longer shifts with fewer days at work for those who find more balance with this schedule instead of the traditional 5-day workweek
+• Longer shifts with fewer days at work for those who struggle to achieve balance with the traditional workweek

 • Provide appropriate support for shift-based employees.
 For example: